cremalab/app-web/src/components/Home/README.md

-# `<App />`
+# `<Home />`

-This is the base `App` component provided by [Create React App](https://facebook.github.io/create-react-app/).
+This is the base `Home` component provided by [Create React App](https://facebook.github.io/create-react-app/).
 We've wrapped it up in our prescribed component directory structure which includes:

 - `index.css`: component styles
 - `index.tsx`: component code